Contact us on 00 371 29230644 or info@betulin-lab.com

 Watch the video

-Suberic acids – a valuable by-product of extraction
+Suberinic acids – a valuable by-product of birch bark extraction

-There is virtually no residue in the birch bark extraction process – suberic acids are extracted in parallel.
+There is virtually no residue in the birch bark extraction process – suberinic acids are extracted in parallel.

 It is a unique, natural polymer with great potential to replace synthetic industrial binders used in furniture, particleboard and plywood.

-Suberic acids essentially make it possible to glue tree to tree.
+Suberinic acids essentially make it possible to glue tree with tree.

 Read more: https://suberbinder.com/